Skip to content

 The conditions that favour adipocere formation are the opposite of mummification: cool to moderate temperature (adipocere forms most readily between 7 and 21 degrees Celsius but has been documented up to 37 degrees), high moisture (the body must be in contact with water, wet soil, or high-humidity enclosure), anaerobic or low-oxygen conditions, and a body with substantial adipose tissue.
 Obese individuals, infants (whose subcutaneous fat is proportionally greater), and pregnant women are most susceptible.
 Adipocere has been documented forming within three to four weeks in ideal conditions, but full body-wide adipocere may take months to years.

 The forensic significance of adipocere is preservation: an adipocere-transformed body may retain facial features, soft-tissue injury patterns, wound channels, and even cause-of-death evidence for years to decades.
-A homicide case solved twenty years after the original death through adipocere-preserved wound tracks illustrates the extreme end of this preservation.
+This makes adipocere-preserved wound tracks particularly important in antemortem versus post-mortem injury distinction cases where the original evidence has otherwise degraded.
+Adipocere-preserved wound tracks have enabled homicide prosecutions two decades after the original death.
 The BKA maintains reference cases from World War Two-era recoveries in which adipocere formation had preserved identity-useful tissue in bodies exhumed from wet mass graves decades later.

 In India, adipocere is commonly encountered in monsoon-season cases: bodies deposited in waterlogged fields or storm drains during June to September in regions with temperatures of 25 to 35 degrees and high humidity.
 The AIIMS forensic pathology team and forensic medicine departments at Karnataka Institute of Medical Sciences and similar institutions have published case series on monsoon-season adipocere formation in Indian conditions.
 In the UK, bodies recovered from rivers, canals, and sealed wells frequently show adipocere; the RCPath forensic pathology curriculum includes adipocere recognition as a core competency.
 In the US, the Armed Forces Medical Examiner System has described adipocere in bodies recovered from marine submersion after extended intervals.